opendatacube/geobase/readme.md

 ## base/wheels

 Next layer up from `builder`.

+1. Common python config
+2. Includes common binaries like `tini`
+3. Some scripts for bootstrapping python environments easily

 Downloads and builds a collection of geospatial/numeric and related python wheels:

 - GEO: GDAL, shapely, pyproj, rasterio, fiona, cartopy
-- Numeric: scipy, pandas, scikit-image, numexpr, matplotlib
-- IO: h5py, netcdf4, pyzmq, tornado, aiohttp
+- IO: h5py, netcdf4
-- MISC, covers categories like: yaml, time, db, serialization, jupyter related libs

-This layer is used a `builder` base in the multi-stage build.
+This layer is used as a `env_builder` base in the multi-stage build.

 ## base/runner